Thánh Gióng

 The folk hero was a popular subject for poets, such as Cao Bá Quát who wrote an epic poem to Thánh Gióng in the 19th century.
-Today Thánh Gióng features with other legendary figures such as Kinh Dương Vương, Âu Cơ, Sơn Tinh and Thủy Tinh, in elementary school texts.
+Today Thánh Gióng features with other legendary figures such as Kinh Dương Vương, Âu Cơ, Sơn Tinh – Thủy Tinh, in elementary school texts.

 Legends

 There are many versions of the legend of Thánh Gióng.
 But they all have the same general story: In ancient time, there was a fearsome enemy, the king sent his men to seek for a talented person to defeat the enemy.
 In Phù Đổng village, there was a child, though being three years old, he was incapable of speech or crawl.
 But as soon as he heard about the king seeking for talent, he spoke.
-He then joined the army, asked the king for a sword and a horse, and defeated the enemy.
+He then joined the army, asked the king for a sword and an iron horse, and defeated the enemy.
 After peace was restored, he flew away.

-Việt điện u linh tập
+Việt Điện U Linh Tập

 In Việt Điện U Linh Tập, Thánh Gióng is known as Sóc Thiên Vương (朔天王).
 This version does not specify when the story was set nor who was the enemy.
-It says in the old days, there was an enemy in the country, the king ordered his emissaries to find some one who can defeat the enemy.
+It says in the old days, there was an enemy in the country, the king ordered his emissaries to find someone who can defeat the enemy.
 The Heavenly King (Thiên Vương, which is what Thánh Gióng is called in the story) was a baby at the time.
 Having heard the news, he told his mother to prepare a lot of food for him.
 A few months later, he grew into a big man and joined the army.
 The emissary brought him to the capital.
-The king was very happy and asked him: "What is that that you want?" to which the Heavenly King answered: "Please give me a long sword and an iron horse."
+The king was very happy and asked him what he wanted, to which the Heavenly King asked for a long sword and an iron horse.
 The king accepted.
 The Heavenly King drew his sword and rode his horse into battle.
 Once he defeated the enemy and restored peace in the country, he rode his horse to Vệ Linh mountain, climbed onto a banyan tree and fly away.
 The people erected a temple to worship him.
 The Lý dynasty also erected a temple dedicated to him in Cảo Hương village near West Lake.